kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 grad school), and seem to work with them easily, and am having a lot of fun doing that.
 I've also most recently also been working with some physicists, but the core of people I work with on projects are Mathematicians, which is interesting.
 I've honestly never felt more at home, and productive.
 - They've also just been more supportive of me as a budding professional.
+You can hear how much they want me to succeed when they come up to me and say "this is your time; the senior members should be doing X other work", or, most recently before our presentation, Professor Bell said "I hope you're speaking during the presentation tomorrow!
+You better speak!" (haha; of course I did!).
 They've invested so much into me in a way I've been proud of; I'm a stronger researcher because of my time deliberately working with this peer group moreso than that of the Computer Science community.
 They hold me accountable in a way I've never experienced in my own original discipline, which I think is the most honest way of saying systemically that they *care*.
 I know that the Mathematics community isn't perfect, and there are tradeoffs, but